Doctor insights on:

 STD screening: Screening guidelines for stds recommend that sexually active men and women should be offered routine screening for hiv.
 Serologic testing for hepatitis b should also be done.
 Women with a history of unprotected sex/multiple partners should be screened yearly for gc and chlamydia.
 Men for chlamydia.
 The window period for detection of HIV antibodies is 6 wks-6 mos.
 After exposure. ...Read moreSee 2 more doctor answers

-No: They can only come from someone else who is infected. ...Read more
+No: Stds can only come from someone who has them. ...Read more